From Transylvania, it's the The

 In the fall of 1971, Millaway also appeared as Mr. Mystery, an Oklahoma

 political candidate.
-Mr. Mystery wore a ski mask over his head and challenged
+Mr. Mystery wore a ski mask, challenging other candidates

-any other candidate to come on the show and try and take off the mask.
-His
+to come on the show and try to take off the mask.
+His idea was that with

 Another challenge he offered his fellow politicians was to make the race